estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - But if you do this, it's going to opt-in the whole subtree, so what you typically do add a default none.
 - Note the exit, enter, and default props.
 This means when the fallback exits, and the content enters, it will animate.
 But since the default is "none" it wont crossfade any other update in the tree below, causing unexpected animations.
 - How about this item detail.
-- Go to Grid, let's add a view trans to the talk details on enter with a slide in.
+- Go to Grid, let's add a view trans to the talk details.
 - If we want animation, we need to wrap the state update in a transition.
 - Our TalkCard has an action prop as well, let's switch to an action so we know it's in a transition already.
 Let's use the closeAction to animate close as well.
+- Add enter with a slide in.
 - When this transition finishes, react will automatically animate the result of the transition to the new UI.
 - However, i see that two different related components are in the view at separate times.
 To animate between them, we can use a shared element transition.
 - Wrap TalkCard in ViewTransition.
 We can add a name to these.
 The names need to be unique and the same.
 See animation.